 But, as they’re keeping the tropical fish Flounder and the Jamaican crab Sebastian that feature in the original, it’s still possible that Disney will avoid pinning down the exact location to avoid confusion.

 How many live-action Little Mermaid films are there?

 Disney has already made an animated sequel, a prequel, and a series about Ariel and her daughter Melody, but this will be their first live-action contribution to the franchise.

-Other studios have also showed interest in bringing the story to the screen.
-MVP Studios released their own live-action version of The Little Mermaid in August 2018, with a brand new plot and characters.
+Other studios have also shown interest in bringing the story to the screen.
+MVP Studios released its own live-action version of The Little Mermaid in August 2018, with a brand new plot and characters.

 Meanwhile, there are still talks of Universal Pictures retelling the original Hans Christian Andersen fairy-tale.
 But since their top choice for Ariel, Chloe Grace Moretz, and writer Sophia Coppola have dropped out, it seems this project might remain in gestation for a while yet.

 Will the Little Mermaid be shot underwater?

 Shooting underwater is difficult – Sophia Coppola told The Wrap it was “a nightmare” during her work on Universal Pictures’ version of The Little Mermaid, and so it seems more likely that Disney will opt for clever lighting and CGI to create the marine environment.